NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Introductions/Rain In Cloudy Day.md

     desc: "`pf2:1` (concentrate,polymorph,primal) Rain in Cloudy Day transforms into a Small giant mushroom or patch of fungi.
 This ability otherwise uses the effects of [[Spells/One with Plants|One with Plants]]."

   - name: "Spore Cloud"
-    desc: "`pf2:2` (poison) Rain in Cloudy Day can unleash a cloud of spores that irritates the eyes and throats of nonfungi creatures in a @Template[emanation|distance:15].
+    desc: "`pf2:2` (poison) Rain in Cloudy Day can unleash a cloud of spores that irritates the eyes and throats of nonfungi creatures in a 15-foot emanation.
 Each creature must succeed at a DC 16 Fortitude check save or take 1 persistent poison damage.
 A creature has its vision reduced as long as the persistent damage continues and can see only within 20 feet (10 feet on a critical failure)."

   - name: "Spores"
     desc: "  A creature that takes damage from Rain in Cloudy Day's spore pod Strike must attempt a saving throw with the same DC and effect as his Spore Cloud ability."